duperez/MaspInOpengl/README.md

-# Masp in opengl by Eduardo
+# Masp in opengl by Eduardo & Mateus

 # to install openGL in linux: